Let's Start Your First Hat

 Hello!
 I'm Anne, the voice and creative mind behind Flax & Twine.
 I am a maker and lover of beautiful things.

 Clean and simple design thrills me.
 I make things for home, for play, for gifts or for fun.
 More than that, I love showing others how to make them, too!
 I find peace and happiness in making, but understand the challenges of finding the time as a busy mother of three.
-Wanting happy-making in my life inspired me to start writing this blog and then, to leave my life in investment banking behind.
+Wanting happy-making in my life inspired me to start writing a blog and then, to leave my life in investment banking behind.
 Stay a while and let me bring a little of my happy handmade life to you!